-Safety devices on the LT15SA/LT15 sawmill which must be checked before every shift:
+Safety devices on the LX100 AC sawmill which must be checked before every shift:

-- E-STOP button and its circuit inspection

-- Safety handle and its circuit inspection

-- Blade cover safety switches and its circuit inspection.
+- E-STOP button and its circuit inspection - Circuit inspection with the E-STOP button pressed - Blade cover safety switches and its circuit inspection - Up/down limit switches inspection.

-1. E-STOP button and its circuit inspection
+1. E-STOP button and its circuit inspection (A)

-- Press and hold the safety handle;

-- Turn on the blade motor;

-- Press the E-STOP button located on the control box.
+- Turn on the blade motor; - Press the E-STOP button located on the control box.
 The blade motor should be stopped.
-Pressing the START button shouldn't start the motor until the E-STOP button is released.
+Pressing the START button should not start the motor until the E-STOP button is released.